 On the other hand, charge cards have a disadvantage in the form of higher annual fees.

-The Business Platinum Card from American Express OPEN will cost you $450 annually, compared to the $95 you’ll pay for the Ink Business Preferred card.
+The Business Platinum Card from American Express will cost you $595 annually, compared to the $95 you’ll pay for the Ink Business Preferred card.

-Aselstine splits the difference and pays a $175 annual fee for the Business Gold Rewards card.
+Aselstine splits the difference and pays a $295 annual fee for the Business Gold Card.

-- He earns 3X points per dollar on shipping, which eats up about 15 percent of his business revenue.
+- He earns 4X points per dollar on the 2 select categories where his business spends the most each month which includes U.S. shipping, which eats up about 15 percent of his business revenue.
 He uses those rewards points to offset the cost of travel.